 A study presented by Margaret Hoffman-Terry of the independent organization based American Academy of HIV Medicine includes figures that show the existence of these problems.

 In the United States, the number of seropositive individuals over the age of 50 moved from 20.000 1995 in the 120.000 in 2005.

-Seropositive over 60 yearsare three times more likely to suffer a chronic that a healthy person 70 years of disease, according to Hoffman-Terry.
+HIV-positive people older than 60 years years are three times more likely to have a chronic disease than a healthy person of 70 years, according to Hoffman-Terry.

 "In the future, we will have patients who live decades longer and we must find the way to do it in good health," he concluded.